The Ultimate Guide to Miami’s Best Clubs

 Miami Beach

-The club who’s name actually is the Roman numeral for 54 has become about as close to the legendary studio as Miami’s seen since Chris Paciello was running Liquid.
-And since “getting a table at LIV” is basically Miami for “my weekend’s gonna be way cooler than yours,” the two-story megaclub in the Fontainebleau is definitely a top contender.
+This club’s name is actually the Roman numeral for 5—and it’s about as close to the legendary studio as you’ll get in Miami.
+“Getting a table at LIV” is basically Miami for “my weekend’s gonna be way cooler than yours,” so the two-story megaclub in the Fontainebleau is definitely a top contender.

 Club Space